Daniel E. Dawes, JD

 He is the recipient of several national awards and recognition, including the American Public Health Association's Award for Significant Contribution to Public Health, the American Psychological Association's Exceptional Leadership in Advocacy Award, the Centers for Disease Control and Prevention's Health Equity Champion Award, the National Medical Association's Louis Stokes Health Advocacy Award, Families USA Health Equity Advocate Award, and the NMQF Health Leader Award.

 David Satcher, M.D., Ph.D., Founder of the Satcher Health Leadership Institute (SHLI), has dedicated his career to uncovering the social determinants of health disparities.
 Dr. Satcher joined the Morehouse School of Medicine in 2002 with the National Center for Primary Care and in 2006 founded SHLI.
 Having held distinguished roles in public service as Director of the Centers for Disease Control and Prevention (CDC), United States Assistant Secretary for Health and 16th Surgeon General of the United States.

 Dr. Satcher is leading change towards eliminating health disparities for racial and ethnic minorities through his teachings and research.
-More recently, he has been working on his memoir titled “My Quest For Health Equity: Learning While Leading” to be released later this year.
+More recently, he has released his memoir entitled, “My Quest For Health Equity: Notes on Learning While Leading”, published by John Hopkins Press.
 During his time with SHLI he has developed leadership programs, raised over $12 million dollars in endowments, and worked on groundbreaking research for underserved populations.
 Dr. Satcher is a graduate of Case Western Medical School where he obtained his M.D. and Ph.D and completed his undergraduate studies with Morehouse College.